 What’s next:

-In Q4 2024, we will be publishing a paper about these challenges.
+In early 2025, we will publish an insight paper describing these challenges.

-We will also be using these insights to help inform the forthcoming revisions to the Greenhouse Gas Protocol.
-The review is an opportunity for the standards and guidance to better support companies record accurate emissions.
-The wide reach of the Greenhouse Gas Protocol will also help to normalise the use of circular economy solutions, if these revisions are made.
+We are using these insights to help inform the forthcoming revisions to the Greenhouse Gas Protocol.
+The review is an opportunity for the standards and guidance to better support companies to account for their emissions as they shift from linear to circular approaches to value creation.
+Given the wide reach of the Greenhouse Gas Protocol, these revisions would contribute to normalising the use of circular economy solutions.

 We encourage all users of emissions data to support the Greenhouse Gas Protocol with these revisions.